NishanRanabhat/ExactDiagonalization/README.md

 # ExactDiagonalization
-Files for Exact diagonalization of Spin one-half Hamiltonians
+Files for Exact diagonalization of Spin one-half Hamiltonians.
+Refer to TestFile.jl for using the codes.